dcontiveros/davido.io/content/posts/tech/2024-11-26/index.md

 Again, I'm not most people.

 When I stream poker, I don't like to take too much of a break in between streams.
-I came up with the idea of utilizing a network share that could handle at most, four concurrent streams of `1920x1080@60FPS` streams in ProRes format.
+I came up with the idea of utilizing a network share that could handle at most, four concurrent streams of `1920x1080@60FPS` in ProRes format.
 When you deal with hundreds of `GBs`, you start to notice that you generate the information faster than you can transfer it.
 I quickly realized I needed to address the interconnect issue and deal with storage requirements later on.

 ### RDMA decisions